Neginfar/DBiT-seq-learning/README.md

-# learning the environment of terminal
+# Learning the environment of terminal
 ```
 perl xxxxxx
 ```